 - Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) - Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
 In addition to medication costs, you may need additional scans and tests before and/or during treatment that could add to your overall costs.
 Talk to your doctor about what scans and tests you may need as part of your treatment - Clotting factors you give yourself by injection if you have hemophilia - Transplant/Immunosuppressive Drugs: Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
 You must have Part A at the time of the covered transplant, and you must have Part B at the time you get immunosuppressive drugs.
-Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them copayment, or deductible for the MDPP benefit.
+Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug

 0-20% coinsurance of the Medicare-allowed amount for chemotherapy and other Part B drugs.
-Prices may change on a quarterly basis, but cost sharing will not exceed 20% or \$35 for insulin for a one-month's supply.
+Prices may change on a quarterly basis, but cost sharing will not exceed 20% or \$35 for insulin for a one-month's supply (plan level deductible does not apply).